AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

  1. If you have not launched Aviatrix Controller, start with `Aviatrix startup guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
  #.
 Identify a VPC, call it Transit VPC, in a region where you want to launch the Transit GW.
  #.
-Create a VGW.
+Create a VGW or reuse an existing VGW.
 The VGW should not be attached to the Transit VPC if you plan to launch Transit GW in the same VPC.
 This VGW can be attached to a different VPC if this VPC CIDR is different from the Transit VPC where Transit GW is launched or in a different region and account. (see `10Gbps Transit Network use case <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#gbps-transit-vpc-design>`_).
 This VGW should be connected to on-prem either over Direct Connect or over Internet.
  #.
 If this is your first time using Aviatrix, make sure you go through the Aviatrix Controller on-boarding process to create Aviatrix account that corresponds to an IAM role.
 For instructions on how to launch an Aviatrix Controller, check out `this link. <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_